 Full Length related records Sales

-One year only after her passing, Aaliyah label dropped a career spanning compilation, I Care 4 U. One more compilation came out in 2005, Ultimate, but it got released in a few countries only with no promotion.
+Just one year after her passing, Aaliyah’s label dropped a career spanning compilation, I Care 4 U. One more compilation came out in 2005, Ultimate, but it was only released in a few countries with no promotion.
 Both records are studied below.

-As you must know if you have already read CSPC analysis in the past, sales of compilations are exploded into the original studio albums by using Spotify streams distribution.
-As all albums haven’t been continuously available, it would create a wrong picture of each song popularity.
+As you will know if you have already read CSPC analysis in the past, sales of compilations are added into the original studio albums by using Spotify streams distribution.
+As all Aaliyah’s albums haven’t been continuously available, it would create a flawed picture of each song’s popularity.
 Thus, rather than Spotify, Last.fm figures have been used.

 Remaining Long Format Part 1 – Compilations #1

 How to understand this table?
-If you check for example I Care 4 U compilation line, those figures mean it sold 3,100,000 units worldwide.
-The second statistics column means all versions of all songs included on this package add for almost 1,5 billion streaming plays on Last.fm.
+If you check for example I Care 4 U’s compilation line, those figures mean it sold 3,100,000 units worldwide.
+The second statistics column means all versions of all the songs included on this package add for almost 1,5 billion streaming plays on Last.fm.

-Considering Try Again smash – by far her most streamed song, with a more than 2 to 1 lead over One In A Million – wasn’t part of the singer original albums, the Orphan Album folder gets assigned the largest part of those compilations.
+Considering the smash hit Try Again – by far her most streamed song, with a more than 2 to 1 lead over One In A Million – wasn’t part of the singer’s original albums, the Orphan Album folder gets assigned the largest part of the compilations.
 Each studio album contributed to their sales in a solid way though.